kjappelbaum/water_isotherm_workchains/README.md

 - The settings are not optimized but rather used for a "prove of concept"
 - Make sure to expand the unitcells before you use the workchain.
-The workchain also implements the expansion using the orthogonal widths, but it is not tested, especially, I do not know how RASPA deals with the charge loop in this case
+The workchain also implements the expansion using the orthogonal widths, but it is not tested, especially, I do not know how RASPA deals with the charge loop in this case.
+You can use Daniele Ongari's `manage_crystal` to do this.
 - If you do not want the RDF output to explode use `'RemoveAtomNumberCodeFromLabel': 'yes'`.
 The RASPA manual states that the charges are still used correctly and our tests show that this is indeed the case